 “Another problem is that in the very early stages of lung cancer there are not usually any signs or symptoms - which makes it even more important to act upon any ‘indicators’ if they do occur.”

 According to statistics released by Cancer Research UK there were more than 45,000 new cases of lung cancer diagnosed in 2013, while in 2014 almost 36,000 people died from the disease.

 “It is true that 10 year survival rates for lung cancer are low, at around 5% compared to 78% for breast cancer and 84% for prostate cancer.
 However, new treatments are being developed all the time with more sophisticated chemo therapies, an emergence of targeted therapies and, more recently, immunotherapies,” explained Dr Ramsay.

 “But our best weapon in the fight is early detection, and that depends on people reacting to signs such as a persistent cough.
 You won’t be wasting anyone’s time and it could help save your life.”

-Dr James Ramsay provides a comprehensive respiratory outpatient practice at Spire Harpenden Hospital and has access to excellent diagnostic facilities including a full repertoire of imaging and detail physiological studies including full lung function and sleep studies.
-His sub-specialty training is in lung cancer, airways disease, intestinal lung disease, pulmonary infection including tuberculosis and brochiectasis, sleep medicine, ventilation, cough and pulmonary vascular disease.
+Dr James Ramsay provides a comprehensive respiratory outpatient practice at Spire Harpenden Hospital and has access to excellent diagnostic facilities including a full repertoire of imaging and detail physiological studies such as full lung function and sleep studies.
+His sub-specialty training is in lung cancer, airways disease, intestinal lung disease, pulmonary infection including tuberculosis and bronchitis, sleep medicine, ventilation, cough and pulmonary vascular disease.